Persistent URL for this entry

-The first inhabitants of South Turramurra were from the Kuring-gai (sometimes spelt Guringai) people.
-They were known as the Terramerregal and lived on the eastern side of the Lane Cove River.
+The first inhabitants of South Turramurra were the Aboriginal people believed to have been known as the Tarramerragal, and lived on the eastern side of the Lane Cove River.

 The first white settler to the area was Thomas Boyd, who arrived in 1839.
 He had a large orchard which was subdivided in 1884.
 With its pockets of fertile land and good rainfall, the area supported a wide variety of fresh produce.
 At first, the most widely grown crop was citrus fruit, but apples, pears, peaches, plums and cherries were also grown.

 Development of the area dates from about 1885 when land was first subdivided and used primarily for farming.

 Early growth was slow because of steep terrain and the poor state of the roads in the area.
 Some growth occurred in the 1920s, when many market gardens were established after the large orchards were sold and the land subdivided.
 Poultry farming was carried out, with one farmer, Millicent Pacey, running over 1,000 chickens in the 1930s.
 Vegetables and flowers were also commercially grown.
 The Rast Brothers' plant nursery in Kissing Point Road was well known and operated for over 80 years – during the 1930s it supplied fresh flowers to local businesses.